albamr09/CS61A/README.md

 ```
 ---

+#### Book/Note Problems

-For problems layed out on the book, the following convention is used:
+For problems laid out on the book, the following convention is used:

 ```
 ./BProblems/T{unit_number}/P{section_number}_{subsection_number}.scm